Home / Advertising & PPC / ACoS vs ROAS: Which Metric Should Amazon Sellers Really Track?

 Have a product that’s been selling well for a while?
 One with a solid sales history and a comfortable organic ranking?
 The game changes.
 You’re no longer scrambling to capture the market; you’re focused on generating consistent, profitable sales.

 Here, you’ll want to set and stick to a low target ACoS, perhaps somewhere in the 15-25% range.
 This keeps your ad spend efficient and protects your bottom line while still grabbing extra sales from PPC.
-It also helps you quickly spot problems, like a sudden drop in your click-through rate.
-If that happens, check out our guide to understanding Amazon CTR.
+A tighter ACoS range also makes performance shifts easier to spot.
+For instance, if your click-through rate suddenly drops, it could signal a listing or targeting issue.
+If that happens, check out our guide to improve Amazon CTR.

 Operating on a Fixed Ad Budget